shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks.md

 # Webhooks

-{% include info title="Beta" content="Webhooks is currently in beta.
-Join the [webhooks community forum](https://community.shotgridsoftware.com/c/webhooks) to learn more and participate." %}

 Webhooks allow a service you control to be notified of events that occur in {% include product %}.
 When you create a webhook, you specify the type of event you are interested in and tell {% include product %} what URL to send data to when it is triggered.
 Once the relevant event happens in {% include product %}, a payload of data describing the event will be sent to the webhook’s URL.
 This allows you to build tight integrations with {% include product %} and automate portions of your workflow.

 ## What are some examples of how to use webhooks?